-NCERT Solutions Class 10 Science Chapter 14 Sources of Energy is crucial topic for class 10 board examination.
+NCERT Solutions Class 10 Science Chapter 14 Sources of Energy is a crucial topic for class 10 board examination.
 Students must have a regular practice the NCERT Solution Class 10 chapter 14 thoroughly to score well in Science.
-Students can practice the questions provided in their NCERT textbooks, in any case students find any difficult question, they can refer to the solution provided by BYJU'S experts.
-Students can also download the NCERT Solutions Class 10 Science Sources of Energy pdf easily by visiting our site.
-Practicing these questions will give them exposure to various types of questions, which will be helpful in scoring good in their examination.
+Students can practice the questions provided in their NCERT textbooks, in any case, students find any difficult question, they can refer to the solution provided by BYJU’S experts.
+Students can also download the NCERT Solutions Class 10 Science Sources of Energy PDF easily by visiting our site.
+Practising these questions will give them exposure to various types of questions, which will be helpful in scoring good in their examination.

 What is a good source of energy?

 A good source of energy would be one,

 - Which would do a large amount of work per unit volume or per unit mass

 - Which would be easy to store and transport, and

 - should not produce too much of smoke.

 - On burning should release more amount of heat.

 If you could use any source of energy for heating your food, which one would you use and why?